Where Does My Model Underperform? A Human Evaluation of Slice Discovery Algorithms: Related Work

 \paragraph{Human Evaluations of Slice Discovery Tools} Several works that introduce new slice discovery tools include qualitative evaluations performed by humans.
 Many such works do not conduct a controlled user study.
 Instead, the authors themselves describe the semantic features shared by the top $3$, $5$, or $10$ images in each slice \citep{d2021spotlight, singla2021understanding, eyuboglu2022domino, wang2023error}.
 To our knowledge, the majority of these evaluations do not validate that their descriptions accurately depict groups where the model does underperform.
-For example, \citet{d2021spotlight} describe the top-$10$ images in a slice output by their method as ``\emph{consisting mostly of images of young children}'', and therefore state ``\emph{[their algorithm] identified age groups the model performs poorly on}''.
-However, to our knowledge the authors do not validate this claim.
 Some works use the authors' ability to find a description that matches the majority of images in the slice as a proxy of the algorithms' utility.
 For example, \citet{d2021spotlight} argue that their method is superior to a competitor because the latter's output slices appear to ``\emph{share little in common}''.

 One of the most similar studies to ours is \citet{singla2021understanding}, where industry data scientists are asked to use slices output by an algorithm to develop hypotheses about where an image classifier fails.
-Like past work, their study does not validate the correctness of participants' hypotheses.
+However, their study does not validate the correctness of participants' hypotheses.
 Further, they only evaluate a single slice discovery algorithm.

 In contrast to past work, our work does \emph{not} assume that users' hypotheses are de facto correct depictions of true errors.
 Instead, we validate each user-generated hypothesis by calculating the model's accuracy on a new sample of data.
 Furthermore, we explicitly study whether output slices' coherence is a valid proxy for tools' utility.